sunil-9/bca_notes/docs/plt/unit3.md

    - Prototyping is often used in the Evolutionary Model to create early representations of the software.
 Prototypes are used to gather feedback, validate requirements, and guide the development process.

-7. **Phases of Evolution:**
-   - The Evolutionary Model typically consists of phases such as inception, elaboration, construction, and transition.
-Each phase represents a cycle of development, and the software evolves as it moves through these phases.

 **Advantages of the Evolutionary Model:**